-Following the Teske model, New Hanover County implemented an SJP in November 2015 that has resulted in a 47% decrease in school-based referrals in its first year.
+Following the Teske model, New Hanover County implemented an SJP in November 2015 that has resulted in a 67% decrease in school-based referrals since the 2013-2014 school year.

 SJPs in Texas and Connecticut based on the Teske model also have produced positive results.